-The Place command is the primary method of importing, because it provides the highest level of support for file formats, placement options, and color.
+The Place command is the primary method of getting images into your document, because it provides the highest level of support for file formats, placement options, and color.
 After you place a file, use the Links panel to identify, select, monitor, and update it.

 You’ve already seen how the Direct Selection Tool can be used to move individual points of an object, and the Selection Tool can manually scale or re-size any object.
 There are also several built-in options for transforming objects.
 The two easiest options are the Transform menu and the Transform Tools.
 To use the basic Transform Tools, select an object, then the tool or the right item in the Transform menu.

 To apply transformations to an object using the menus, select the object, then go to the Object menu and select Transform.
 The advantage of the menus is that numeric values can be specified – Scale 150%, Rotate 32°, etc.

 Rotate – dragging with the Rotate Tool rotates the object around a point; by default, the center point.
 You can move the point of rotation, by clicking before you begin dragging.
 Hold down the Shift key to rotate in 15-degree increments.

 Reflect – click once, then again in a different location to indicate a line over which to reflect the object.